 - Overall, WikiSpooks is a far-right biased source that is questionable based on a lack of transparency, poor sourcing, and false claims.

 Factual Reporting: MIXED

-According to their about page “WikiSpooks was established in 2010 as a collaborative space for the joint re-examination of recent history.
+According to their about page, “WikiSpooks was established in 2010 as a collaborative space for the joint re-examination of recent history.
 We research people and groups not subject to proper scrutiny by corporate media and as such, poorly treated by Wikipedia.
-WikiSpooks is particularly focused on those official narratives which do not seem to fit the facts, such as the 9/11 event and concepts such a the “war on terror” or the “war on drugs“.
+WikiSpooks is particularly focused on those official narratives which do not seem to fit the facts, such as the 9/11 event and concepts such as the “war on terror” or the “war on drugs.”